 Experts in the News

 Robotics engineers have worked for decades, using substantial funding, to create robots that can walk or run with the ease of animals.
 Despite these efforts, today’s robots still cannot match the natural abilities of many animals in terms of endurance, agility, and robustness.
 Seeking to understand and quantify this disparity, an interdisciplinary team of scientists and engineers from top research institutions, including Dunn Family Associate Professor at the School of Physics and the School of Biological Sciences Simon Sponberg, conducted a comprehensive study to compare various aspects of robotic systems designed for running with their biological counterparts.
-(This also appeared at SciTechDaily.)
+(This also appeared at The Jerusalem Post, TechXplore, and SciTechDaily.)

 Earth.com 2024-04-26T00:00:00-04:00